Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

 How is shingles transmitted?

 Shingles is not a contagious illness.
 This disease is a unique example of a virus that can go undercover for decades.
-Shingles is caused by the chicken pox virus, a common childhood illness prior to the availability of the chicken pox vaccine.
-After the child recovers from chicken pox, the virus remains in the nerves in a dormant state.
-Amazingly, it can ‘sleep’ there for half a century until the person’s immunity is compromised.
-Then, the virus awakens and causes shingles, an entirely different disease than the original chicken pox.
-All shingles patients had chicken pox infection earlier in life.
+Shingles is caused by the chickenpox virus, a common childhood illness prior to the availability of the chickenpox vaccine.
+After the child recovers from chickenpox, the virus remains in the nerves in a dormant state.
+Amazingly, it can “sleep” there for half a century until the person’s immunity is compromised.
+Then, the virus awakens and causes shingles, an entirely different disease than the original chickenpox.
+All shingles patients have had chickenpox infection earlier in life.

-While shingles is not contagious in the traditional sense, shingles patients could transmit chicken pox to a person who has never had chicken pox disease or vaccination.
-Therefore, shingles patients should avoid contact with newborns, pregnant women and those with weakened immune systems, while their rash is active.
+While shingles is not contagious in the traditional sense, shingles patients could transmit chickenpox to a person who has never had chickenpox disease or vaccination.
+Therefore, while their rash is active, shingles patients should avoid contact with newborns, pregnant women, and those with weakened immune systems.

 What are the symptoms?